 My mother says that I started talking within the first few months of my life, way too early.
 It wasn’t something ambiguous, either: I pointed up at the full moon and said “MOON.”
 I have always had an exceptional talent for language.
 We studied grammar in school, but I hardly ever paid attention because I could get perfect-or-above scores on grammar tests without preparing.
 I discovered the International Phonetic Alphabet on Wikipedia in my late teens and was absolutely blown away.
 I started writing constructed languages for my science fiction when I was seventeen and eighteen.
 It was the first time I actually had to learn grammar, and it was addictive.
 Grammar and sound structures make so much sense when one looks at linguistics.
 In college, I skipped from basic French to French literature courses because my basic French teacher told me I would be bored in intermediate.
 It was a good decision.
 I have something like eleven constructed languages now, all for my creative writing.
 Two of them have been extensively developed because they’re the primary languages of the Sabaji Tveshi and Ịgzarhjenya people respectively.
 I conjugate verbs when I’m stressed and am trying to decide if I want to learn Mandarin, Hindi, or Korean because I want to know a few more real languages.

 The writing project I started in my late teens finally came to maturity a year and a half ago.
 I am now experienced enough in institutional bureaucracy and life to do justice to the task at hand.
 I started redlining an immature manuscript from my early 20s, the first book, and overhauled it into a thing of beauty.
 (No, really.
 I made a beta reader cry.)
 It follows a 5,000-year span of non-Earth history and will be about 1.5 million words long when finished, broken across nine books.
 It is a linguistically-charged, polytheistic political thriller.
-I ragequit respectability politics a few months ago and decided to use gender-neutral pronouns for every single character, and that is one of the best decisions I ever made.
-It doesn’t other the what-we-would-consider-queer characters, which would be culturally inappropriate, and gender cues for everyone else still work out just fine.

 This is where the uncovering comes into play.
 On 5 November 2015, I was dusting my apartment.
 I am awful about dusting and usually fake-dust with the “small spaces” attachment on my vacuum.
 No. This was real dusting, with real microfiber cloths.
 I even dusted all of my shrines using a separate microfiber cloth.
 Unfortunately, this is how I found out that my agalma for Hermes has a very precarious caduceus.
 It fell out of the statue’s hand and impacted on the ground, sending one of the wings flying.
 I stopped winning at adulting and started swearing.